mullanishah/salah-prototype/README.md

 # salah-prototype
 This is a fun activity.
 Salah is also called namaz in Islam.
 It's an awesome example of structured entity, as such given deep thinking one will commence to understand its disciplined structuredness.
+Therefore, it's an attempt to programmatically implement Salah in simulated manner.

+Also, In order to flex the technical abilities I have crafted this engineering solution in Maven project (J2EE+Maven+Git)

 Implemention done in following order: <br>
 1)Salah prototype<br>